Florida State Road 414

-State Road 414 (SR 414) is an expressway in the U.S. state of Florida encompassing the John Land Apopka Expressway and Maitland Boulevard.
+State Road 414 (SR 414) is a Florida state highway in Central Florida.
+The 15.837 mi highway extends from US 441/SR 429 in Apopka to US 17/US 92 in Maitland.

+The road consists of two main segments, which are separated at the road's junction with US 441 in Lockhart.
+The 9.38 mi western segment, John Land Apopka Expressway, is a tolled controlled-access highway operated by the Central Florida Expressway Authority.
+The 6.46 mi eastern segment, Maitland Boulevard, is an untolled arterial road operated by the Florida Department of Transportation.

 Route description

 Free section

 The free section is an expressway, with few at-grade intersections at minor roads, and interchanges at major roads.
 The road was once numbered State Road 426A.
 From east to west, the road begins at an interchange with U.S. Route 17 and U.S. Route 92 in Maitland, Florida.
 It then intersects County Road 427.
 The road then widens to six lanes briefly at the Interstate 4 Interchange, and enters the business center of Maitland Summit.
 The road then briefly travels through Seminole County, Florida and the city of Altamonte Springs, with an interchange with State Road 434 before ending at U.S. Highway 441 in Lockhart, Florida in Orange County, Florida.
 The road previously ended here prior to the opening of the toll road section further west.